Meet Neighbor Kitty. Isn’t he handsome?

 My opinion: This is my favorite method for keeping kitties out of the garden.
 Instead of using it like a vertical fence, cut it into 1-foot square pieces and lay them in the raised beds around your plants.
 As the plants grow, you can remove them or rearrange them.

-The reason this keeps the kitties away is because they need an open piece of dirt to scratch on…and they don’t like the feeling of the mesh under their feet.
+The reason this keeps the kitties away is because they need an open piece of dirt for a bathroom, and they don’t like the feeling of the mesh under their feet.
 You could also use chicken wire, but I’m so clumsy that I would probably slip and poke myself with the wire.
 No danger of that (or of rust) with the plastic fencing.